tsne/quant/README.md

 interface.

 For a better metrics tracking snapshots of the metrics could be constantly written to a specific location (e.g. a database).
-This can be achieved in two ways: Periodically call the `Report` function of the registry, or starting a `Reporting` and attach the registry to it.
+This can be achieved in two ways: Either by calling the `Report` function of the registry periodically, or by starting a `Reporting` and attach the registry to it.

 A complete example periodically calling `Registry.Report`:
 ```go